 In addition, or alternatively, when you are training in a gym environment or in a park and notice personal trainers training themselves or clients, I found it very useful to sacrifice my training intensity to watch if they track progress through personalised programmes or measurements.
 You can go a step further and also compare them to what inexperienced gym goers do, and see, over time, who benefitted more.

-Enjoyment is compulsory as it determines whether you win reach a termination stage (when you train and diet correctly for years so the habit is instinctive) or fall into several relapse states and give up.
-I used to hate certain exercises but learnt to love the fatigue (without pain) as I eventually understood that it was a sign that the muscles were working at the correct intensity for the goals I wanted to achieve so badly.
+Enjoyment is compulsory as it determines whether you reach a termination stage (when you train and diet correctly for years so the habit is instinctive), or fall into several relapse states and give up.
+I used to hate certain exercises but learnt to love the fatigue (without pain), as I eventually understood that it was a sign that the muscles were working at the correct intensity for the goals I wanted to achieve.
 For most women, hip exercises and cardiovascular training seem to boost energy levels, whereas for men, it is more common for them to choose chest, arm and stomach exercises due to the obsession of looking good on the beach in the summer.
-Find a balanced routine that provides a mixture of fun with serious hard work and experiment with it and with your diet then track your individual system.
+Find a balanced routine that provides a mixture of fun with serious hard work, and experiment with it and with your diet.
 Remember you are UNIQUE, and nobody performs in the same way with the same results.

-Now all you have to do is DO IT and don’t forget to leave a comment so I know how you chose your methods and why.
+Now all you have to do is DO IT, and don’t be afraid of contacting me to inform me or your chosen methods and results.
 I hope everyone found this helpful and that most of you made it to the end!

 In my experience, exercise is of paramount importance, whether you have a disease or not, the human body needs exertion.
 Physical activity should be at the right intensity, so that it is hard but enjoyable.
 Exercisers come in different shapes and forms and range from bodybuilders to marathon runners, however, those who achieve long term success consistently prioritise exercise and find pleasure in understanding how to stimulate their muscles whilst simultaneously having a lot of fun.